Looking for a super easy appetizer idea? Have you tried Grilled Shishito Peppers? Easy, addictive, fun to make and super fun to eat.

 - 1 pound fresh shishito peppers

-- 1 tablespoons avocado oil
+- 1 tablespoon avocado oil

-- ½ teaspoons togarashi seasoning
+- ½ teaspoon togarashi seasoning

 Instructions